 Other impressive resorts in the Tyrolean region include Alpbachtal, arguably the “Most Beautiful Village in Austria”, Bad Kleinkirchheim, a World Cup resort in the southeast of Austria and last but certainly not least, Zillertal, a diverse valley close to Innsbruck with mouthwatering cuisine and 515 km of groomed piste to discover.

 The number of luxury chalets in Austria is on the rise and with much celebrated and renowned resorts such as Lech and Kitzbuhel it's easy to see why.
 These prominent resorts have long been the 'go-to' destinations for high-flying business people and celebrities.
-Considered and consistent investment keeps the resorts well-maintained, attracting international tourists and with fewer high-specification properties available to rent than in the popular French and Swiss resorts, demand and interest is always heightened.
+Considered and consistent investment keeps the resorts well-maintained, attracting international tourists and with fewer high-specification luxury chalets available to rent than in the popular French and Swiss resorts, demand and interest is always heightened.
+Our carefully crafted collection of luxury catered Austrian chalets will suit those who want to spend more time on the slopes and less time in the kitchen, whilst our luxury self catered Austrian chalets will allow you to enjoy the benefits of a private property and the flexibility and freedom of catering for yourself.

-Notable properties that are available to rent include the palacial Chalet N in Oberlech, the privileged area of Lech that is also home to the likes of Chalet Uberhaus and Chalet 1551.
-Along the road in the village of Stuben am Arlberg, situated between Zurs and St Anton, is Haus Hannes Schneider which plays tribute to Hannes Schneider - one of the pioneer's of Alpine skiing, without question one of the most unusual luxury lodges in the whole of Austria.
+Notable luxury ski chalets in Austria that are available to rent include the palacial Chalet N in Oberlech, the privileged area of Lech that is also home to the likes of Chalet Uberhaus and Chalet 1551.
+Along the road in the village of Stuben am Arlberg, situated between Zurs and St Anton, is Haus Hannes Schneider which plays tribute to Hannes Schneider - one of the pioneer's of Alpine skiing, without question one of the most unusual luxury lodges in the whole of Austria.0